DavidJamesAdam/internet-monitor/README.md

 # Monitor Internet Speeds With Python

-1. Use Python and the speedtest-cli to continuslosy monitor internet speeds.
+1. Use Python and the speedtest-cli to continuously monitor internet speeds.
+2. Write to csv
+3. Produce visualization using matplotlib.

-   - Currently set to 60 seconds.
-Edit the `delay` variable (in seconds) in `monitor.py` to change.)
+   - Delay between readings is currently set to 60 seconds.
+Edit the `delay` variable (in seconds) in `monitor.py` to change.
-   - edit time_format to change the time format %H:%M
+   - Edit `time_format` to change the time format (currently `%H:%M`)

-2. Produce visualization using matplotlib.
+   - `visualize.py` produces `test-graph.jpg`

 ## To-Do